itrobinson/franpi/README.md

 The Raspberry Pi Imager needs to know which model of Raspberry Pi you have.
 Click `CHOOSE DEVICE` and select your Raspberry Pi model from the list.

 Now choose an operating system for your Raspberry Pi.
 To use a Raspberry Pi as a radio the *Lite* version of Raspberry Pi OS is sufficient, though other versions of Raspberry Pi OS will also work.
 Click `CHOOSE OS`, then `Raspberry Pi OS (other)`, then `Raspberry Pi OS Lite (64-bit)`.

+> [!TIP]
+> Eject any external USB devices from your computer before proceeding.
+This reduces the risk that you accidently write to the wrong device.

 Tell the Raspberry Pi Imager which drive to write to.
 Click `CHOOSE STORAGE` and list of devices will appear.
 Now put your SD card into the SD card reader and plug it into your computer.
 A new device will appear in the list, select it.
 Make certain you have selected the right device as all data on it will be erased!
 If in doubt, eject any other USB devices that appear in the list to ensure you don't accidently overwrite them.
 Once you're certain, click `NEXT`.